pgdr/ph/README.md

 ## Getting started

-If you have installed `ph[data]`, you can try out the examples above using
+If you have installed `ph[data]`, you can experiment using `ph dataset` if you don't have an appropriate csv file available.

 ```bash
 ph dataset boston | ph describe